olets/zsh-abbr/README.md

 [(--session | -S) | (--user | -U)]
 ```

-A given abbreviation can be made available in the current zsh session (i.e. in the current terminal) —these are called *session* abbreviations— or to all terminals —these are called *user* abbreviations.
+A given abbreviation can be limited to the current zsh session (i.e. the current terminal) —these are called *session* abbreviations— or to all terminals —these are called *user* abbreviations.
 Select options take **scope** as an argument.

 Newly added user abbreviations are available to all open sessions immediately.